-I spoke to the former Secretary of State about her new book due out Nov.
-1, “No Higher Honor,” where she writes about her eight years serving in President George W. Bush’s administration.
+I spoke to the former Secretary of State about her new book, “No Higher Honor,” where she writes about her eight years serving in President George W. Bush’s administration.

 She told me the purpose of her 2008 Libyan visit was to deliver on the “quid pro quo” after Gadhafi gave up his weapons of destruction and wanted to be welcomed into the international community.